Skip to Main Navigation

 Overview

-Côte d’Ivoire, the world’s leading cocoa and cashew producer, is experiencing one of the fastest sustained economic growth rates in Sub-Saharan Africa in over a decade.
+Over the past decade, Côte d’Ivoire has quietly, yet relentlessly, reshaped its economy.
+The world’s leading cocoa producer is experiencing one of the fastest sustained economic growth rates in Sub-Saharan Africa in over a decade.
 With real GDP growth averaging 8.2% between 2012-2019, Côte d’Ivoire successfully contained the COVID-19 pandemic and maintained a 2% rate in 2020.
 In 2021, the country returned to its high-growth trajectory and continues to play a central role as a regional economic hub and host country for many nationals from the Economic Community of West African States (ECOWAS) and elsewhere.
+Côte d’Ivoire has embarked on an ambitious plan to transform its economy, moving beyond merely exporting raw materials to becoming a key player in the global value chain.

 Economic Overview